City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 City of Westminster Buy-to-Let Market Overview 2025

 Westminster's property market operates at the pinnacle of London's luxury segment, requiring substantial capital and long-term vision rather than traditional buy-to-let fundamentals.
-The borough serves international and generational wealth preservation over income generation, with W2 (including Bayswater) offering the strongest yields while W9 (including Maida Vale) provides the entry house price options for the borough.
+The borough serves international and generational wealth preservation over income generation, with NW8 (St Johns Wood) delivering the highest yields at 5.0% while W9 (Maida Vale) provides the most accessible entry point at £800,766 average price.

 Contents